-The Group has assessed the impact of any operational disruptions, including any contractual challenges and changes in business or commercial relationships among the Group entities, customers and suppliers, to determine if there is any potential increase in contingent liabilities and commitments.
-As a result of the assessment, the Group concluded that there is no material impact on the Group's contingent liabilities and commitments.
+The Group has assessed the impact of any operational disruptions, including any contractual challenges and changes in business or commercial relationships among the Group entities, customers and suppliers to determine if there is any potential increase in contingent liabilities and commitments.
+As a result of the and commitments.
 Refer to Notes 31 and 32.